 Fellows must identify a potential University partner mentor and potential mentor at The Nature Conservancy.
 A list of suggested mentors at each university and ways to identify a TNC mentor can be found here.

 The Conservancy expects fellow appointments to start between May and September.
 Eligible individuals will have completed their doctorate within five years before the application close date in November.
 Applicants who have not yet completed their doctorate must clearly indicate on the application the date the degree is expected.

 Each fellow will receive a non-negotiable annual salary of $50,000 plus benefits, with the postdoctoral position expected to run for two consecutive years.
 In addition to the stipend, each fellow receives an annual travel budget of approximately $5,000 and an annual research fund of approximately $20,000.

 Second-year renewal of the fellowship is contingent upon satisfactory progress and contribution to the collective program.

-- CV or resume.
+- Curriculum Vitae or resume.

 - Three letters of recommendation to be submitted through the online application system.

 Accepted candidates for the 2017 cohort will be notified by February 28, 2017.
 Funds are available for fellows to start on approximately May 1, 2017.

 For further information about the NatureNet Science Fellows Program please contact NatureNetScience@tnc.org.